 The best mechanical keyboards in 2024

-The best mechanical keyboards help elevate your typing experience.
-The right switches and the right layout ensure that you can type faster, more accurately and more comfortably than on a standard membrane keyboard.
-These peripherals can be pricey, but that's an investment that pays off every time you sit down to type — whether it's your latest email, a new short story or a congratulatory "GG" after a great Destiny 2 raid.
+The best mechanical keyboards will elevate your typing experience.
+With the right keyboard switches, you can type faster, more accurately and more comfortably than a standard membrane keyboard.
+Some options can be pricey, but if you do a lot of typing, the investment will pay off every time you sit at your desk.
+It doesn't matter whether it's your latest email, a new short story, or a congratulatory "GG" after your latest Helldivers 2 session.

 Buying a mechanical keyboard can also open the door to a whole community of keyboard enthusiasts.
 If you care to step through that door, you can easily spend hours researching the best switches, keycaps and layouts for your ideal mechanical keyboard.
 This is why you want a mechanical keyboard: They're generally more customizable and more durable than your average membrane keyboard.

-Whether you need a bright, loud gaming keyboard or a subtle, satisfying mechanical keyboard to type on all day without waking the neighbors, you'll find it in the following list, which also includes some of the best gaming keyboards on the market.
+Whether you need a bright, loud gaming keyboard or a subtle, satisfying mechanical keyboard to type on all day without waking the neighbors, you'll find it in the following list, including some of the best gaming keyboards on the market.

 The best mechanical keyboards you can buy right now